box.Put

 field) so Put could update the variable when it has inserted the Customer.
 Note that this wouldn't be possible if we were using copies (Customer Customer

-field) and in that case you should insert the customer manually into it's box first (or use an existing customer selected from the database).link
+field) and in that case you should insert the customer manually into it's box first (or use an existing customer selected from the database).

 annotation this time because ObjectBox wouldn't know how to store a slice of structs by itself anyway so it assumes it must be a many-to-may relation.
 They're stored when you put the source entity and loaded when you read it from the database, unless you specify a lazy